 Home Equity Loan or Line of Credit

 Home equity loans and their variant, home equity lines of credit (HELOCs) — formerly known as second mortgages — allow you to borrow against home equity (the difference between how much your home is worth and how much you owe) usually at rates far lower than you’re paying on credit card debt.

-The downside is the collateral.
-If for some reason you can’t afford the payments in the future — perhaps because of an illness or job loss — you could lose your home through foreclosure.
 Financial advisers often warn clients not to convert the unsecured debt on credit cards to a secured debt on your home for that reason: Your home is among the possessions you can protect from creditors even in bankruptcy.

 The same holds true for another home loan option, cash-out refinancing.
 In this case, you refinance your primary mortgage, turning it into a larger loan with, hopefully, a lower interest payment.
 You use the cash you take out of the refinancing to pay off your credit card debts.
 (Lenders sometimes make paying off listed debts at closing — you never see the cash — as part of approving the loan.)